Coronavirus in Scotland: How does geography, sex, location, deprivation and occupation affect Covid-19 deaths? - Evening Express

 According to the figures released by NRS, more women have died as a result of Covid-19.

-A total of 2,039 women (just over 50%) have died of confirmed or suspected cases of coronavirus since the pandemic began, compared to 2,031 women (just under 50%).
+A total of 2,068 women (just over 50%) have died of confirmed or suspected cases of coronavirus since the pandemic began, compared to 2,051 (just under 50%).

 However, early evidence across the globe indicates that men are more likely than women to die of the disease.